onenorth/content-anonymizer/README.md

 The associated code is released under the terms of the [MIT license](http://onenorth.mit-license.org).

-The Data Anonymizer was inspired by and has used data definitions from:
+The Sitecore Content Anonymizer was inspired by and has used data definitions from:
 * https://github.com/marak/Faker.js/ - Copyright (c) 2014-2015 Matthew Bergman & Marak Squires